 Keep reading to find out what a makeup license is and whether you need it to become a professional makeup artist!

 What is a makeup license?

-Licensing boards exist, but they aren’t the be-all and end-all of the makeup industry.
-Not every region or state needs their makeup artists to possess a license!
-Depending on where you are, you might even be able to set up a makeup business without any formal training – although we definitely don’t recommend it.
-Working on clients when you have no experience will only end in disaster…
+Makeup licensing boards exist, but they aren’t the be-all and end-all of the makeup industry.
+Not every region or state requires practicing makeup artists to possess a license!
+Depending on where you are, you might even be able to set up a makeup business without any formal training—but we definitely don’t recommend it!
+Working on clients when you have no experience can only end in disaster.

 Do I need a makeup license?

-If you find out that you do need a license to practice makeup artistry, don’t fret – your makeup training is not in vain!
-Licensing exams generally do not go into enough detail about makeup artistry techniques to give you a well-rounded education.
+If you find out that you do need a license to practice makeup artistry, get some makeup training!
+The study materials for licensing exams generally do not go into enough detail about makeup artistry techniques to give you a well-rounded education.

 What licensing exams do, mainly, is ensure the safety of professionals and customers by covering topics like hygiene and sanitation.
 Although you’ll cover these in your makeup artistry classes, it’s important to show the licensing board that you know your stuff!